jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/sla/accuracy.md

 - Remote access with no human intervention
   (no captcha, OTP, etc.).
 - 100% Health Check was performed
-  to a group potentially affected by a false negative.
+  on a group potentially affected by a false negative.
-- Average of **400** weekly changes per author from the start of service to the potential false-negative report.
+- Average of **400** weekly changes per author from the start of service to the potential false negative report.

 ## Details